-- Demonstrating honesty, fairness, and dependability in all client interactions
+- Demonstrating honesty, fairness, and dependability in all client & staff interactions

-- Paying a living wage or higher to all of its employees
+- Paying a living wage or higher to all of its staff

 - Promoting the safety and well-being of our clients & staff by adhering to all applicable laws and maintaining the required insurance

 - Applying International Society of Arboriculture (ISA) Best Management Practices (BMP) to its tree and plant health care services